Thomasorus/Kaku/README.md

 ## Run tests

-This projects comes with tests, even if some of them are broken.
+This projects comes with unit tests.
 To run them:

 - Install with `yarn`
 - Configure tests in `test.js`